nickoala/telepot/README.md

 <a id="async"></a>
 ## Async Version (Python 3.4.3 or newer)

-Everything discussed so far assumes the traditional paradigm of Python programming.
+Everything discussed so far assumes traditional Python.
 That is, network operations are blocking; if you want to serve many users at the same time, some kind of threads are usually needed.
 Another option is to use an asynchronous or event-driven framework, such as [Twisted](http://twistedmatrix.com/).

 Python 3.4 introduces its own asynchronous architecture, the `asyncio` module.
 Telepot supports that, too.
 If your bot is to serve many people, I strongly recommend doing it asynchronously.
 Threads, in my opinion, is a thing of yesteryears.